 Our desire to find ways to do research inclusively of/with people with profound intellectual disabilities is partly a recognition of their marginalization in society (Ockenden 2006) - they and their families are the excluded of the excluded (Lyle 2019).
 This has meant research agendas have been underpinned by gross, negative and erroneous assumptions of impoverished lives (Ryan 2021).
 Assuming the quality of people’s lives to be low results in discrimination with real world consequences.
 This includes having a learning disability being used as a justification for placing DNACPR orders (Do Not Attempt Cardiopulmonary Resuscitation) on people’s records without consultation with families or individuals (Leder 2019).
 Instead we follow Reinders (2008: 14) in arguing that people with profound disabilities can be understood ‘as the rule of what it means to be human instead of the exception’.
 Without this we lose the knowledge base held within these differently experienced lives.

 Enabling people with profound intellectual and multiple disabilities to belong in inclusive research involves accepting that while including them is hard, this is not a valid reason for exclusion.
-We illustrate with the first of our ‘small stories’, showing that if something is hard in the lives of people with profound intellectual and multiple disabilities then our work is to find a way around the barriers.
-‘Small stories’ are brief stories that ground the self and identity in interactive engagement with people, Bamberg and Georgakopoulou (2008).
+We illustrate with the first of our ‘small stories’, showing that if something is hard in the lives of people with profound intellectual and multiple disabilities then our work is to find a way around the barriers. ‘

 Small story 1